waveparticle-duality/waveparticle-duality.github.io/doubleslit.md

 Another that was interesting was that this interference pattern can also be observed with electrons.
 In 1974, Jönsson showed that electrons passing through slits also produced the same effect as Young’s double slit experiment.
 This provided evidence that electrons also had wave-like properties.
 But could it be possible that electrons were just interfering with other electrons?
 What if we made that only 1 electron would pass through the slits at any 1 time?
 In 1989, Tonomura and other co-workers at Hitachi decided to see what would happen.
 Using rather advanced technology that could detect electrons one by one, they found that the same interference pattern was also observed for a single electron, which can be thought as the electron interfering with itself.

-But how can a single electron have an interference pattern?
-Could it be that the electron splits into both holes and somehow recombines on the other side?
-Maybe we can try to detect which hole (or holes) the electron went through.
-But here is the crazy part of quantum mechanics.
-When we measure something, like “did the electron pass through this hole?”, the result of the experiment will change and we will not observe the interference pattern.
-This had a similar effect the double slit experiment conducted on light.

 <iframe width="560" height="315"
 src="https://www.youtube.com/embed/Xmq_FJd1oUQ"
 frameborder="0"